deeplearning4j/deeplearning4j-docs/bagofwords-tf-idf.md

 [Term-frequency-inverse document frequency](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) (TF-IDF) is another way to judge the topic of an article by the words it contains.
 With TF-IDF, words are given weight -- TF-IDF measures relevance, not frequency.
 That is, wordcounts are replaced with TF-IDF scores across the whole dataset.

-First, TF-IDF measures the number of times that words appear in a given document (that's term frequency).
-But because words such as "and" or "the" appear frequently in all documents, those are systematically discounted.
+First, TF-IDF measures the number of times that words appear in a given document (the frequency).
+Because words such as "and" or "the" appear frequently in all documents, those are systematically discounted.
 That's the inverse-document frequency part.
 The more documents a word appears in, the less valuable that word is as a signal.
 That's intended to leave only the frequent AND distinctive words as markers.
 Each word's TF-IDF relevance is a normalized data format that also adds up to one.

 ![Alt text](./img/tfidf.png)